upbound/docs/content/concepts/mcp/control-plane-connector.md

 Upbound uses the [Kubernetes API Aggregation Layer](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/) to allow tools to interact with the remote object as if it was local.
 {{< /hint >}}

-### Interface with multiple app clusters
+### Connect multiple app clusters to a managed control plane

 Claims are store in a unique namespace in the Upbound managed control plane.
 Every cluster creates a new MCP namespace.

 {{<img src="concepts/images/ConnectorMulticlusterArch.png" alt="Multi-cluster architecture with managed control plane connector" size="medium" lightbox="true">}}

 There's no limit on the number of clusters connected to a single control plane.
 Control plane operators can see all their infrastructure in a central control plane.

 Without using managed control planes and MCP Connector, users have to install Crossplane and providers for cluster.
 Each cluster requires configuration for providers with necessary credentials.
-With a single control plane where multiple clusters connected through Upbound tokens, you don't need to give out any cloud credentials to the clusters.
+With a single control plane where multiple clusters connected through
+Upbound tokens, you don't need to give out any cloud credentials to the clusters.